Led by the local authorities in the region, the Energise EV charging network provides charge points for public use in the South East of England.

 To access the network, users first need to sign up for an account.
 Once registration is complete, Energise points can then be accessed with an RFID card or smartphone app.

 Many Energise charge points incur a £1 connection fee but are free to use after this.
-Rapid chargers re free to use, though there is an annual £20 cost for the RFID card to access GMEV points of any charging speed.
+Rapid chargers are free to use, though there is an annual £20 cost for the RFID card to access Energise points of any charging speed.

 Energise network costs